 Add up all of your nondeductible contributions to date.
 Subtract any previous nondeductible contributions that you’ve already removed from the IRA.
 The result is your IRA basis.

-Divide the IRA basis by the balance in your traditional IRA account to find the percentage of the balance that is your IRA basis.
-For example, if you have a balance of $75,000 and an IRA basis of $15,000, divide $15,000 by $75,000, which works out to 20 percent.
+Divide the IRA basis by the balance in your traditional IRA account in order to find the percentage of the balance that is your IRA basis.
+For example, if you have a balance of $75,000 and an IRA basis of $15,000, then divide $15,000 by $75,000, which works out to 20 percent.